 I’m trying to grow plants in pots and was curious to know whether a bigger pot is better.
 This post has my research on how the size of pots can affect plant growth.

 Plants grow bigger in bigger pots because their roots will try to grow through the entire available soil.
 They do this to get as many nutrients from the soil as possible.
-But this is not the best way to grow healthy plants.
-You might even end up damaging the roots in bigger pots if you’re not careful.
+Research shows doubling plant pot size makes the grow over 40 percent larger.

 You need to select the best possible pot size for your plants to give them a great chance of growing healthy and strong.
 I’ve written a lot more details below on how you can choose the best pot size for your plants.